gia-m12/SpotifyWrapped/README.md

 # SpotifyWrapped
-Giavonna and Zania's version of Spotify Wrapped
+Giavonna and Zaina's version of Spotify Wrapped